Selected work

 Every claim should be explainable.

-Users should always be able to trace an insight back to its original source.
+Users can always trace an insight back to its original source.

 02